Invest in Crossroads Transition

 Our Heart

-Crossroads Center of Hope – Long-term Transitional/Supportive Housing and a Protective, Safe Environment for at-risk, Single Mothers and Their Young Children
+Crossroads Center of Hope – Long-term Transitional/Supportive Housing and a Protective, Safe Environment for at-risk, Single Mothers and Their Young Children escaping domestic violence

 The piece of property known as “The Oak Ridge Motel” is located on approximately 1.52 acres on Elza Drive, just outside the city limits of Oak Ridge, Tennessee, and is a piece of history we need to preserve, having been built in 1949 with concrete block inside and faced with Crab Orchard Stone in a unique tudor styling.
 It is also Number 23 on the list of Oak Ridge Historical Buildings.